dounai2333/CSNS-Chinese-Localization/README.md

 - -autoexit : Automatically exit the program after everything is done, will wait 5 seconds before exiting.

 ### Will I be banned for using this on Steam server?
-Will, most likely **YES**.
+Well, most likely **YES**.

-Thats because this program is working like other normal cheating software (memory reading / writing)
+That's because this program is working like other normal cheating software (memory reading / writing)

 USE AT YOUR OWN RISK!